 Trust Allah’s judgement

-Even if we don’t understand what the benefit of Allah’s commands, we need to take His word for it.
+Even if we don’t understand the benefit of Allah’s commands, we need to trust Him.
 We need to know that He is telling us the truth and that our own benefit lies in following His manual.

 Don’t have a shadow of doubt.
 Don’t tell yourself you can’t do it.
 Don’t procrastinate.
 Say ‘I will do it ya Rabb.
 It is better for me and I want to be better in this dunya and akhirah.’

 The ayah is clear cut: Follow Allah’s commands and His Messenger’s commands, because they are both from Allah Almighty.